 The voting trust agreement requires that the trustee cause the shares subject to the voting trust to be represented at all stockholder meetings for purposes of determining a quorum, but the trustee is not required to vote the shares on any matter and any determination whether to vote the shares is required by the voting trust agreement to be made by the trustee without consultation with Credit Suisse Securities (USA) LLC and its affiliates.
 The voting trust agreement does not provide any criteria that the trustee must use in determining whether or not to vote on a matter.
 If, however, the trustee votes the shares on any matter subject to a stockholder vote, including proposals involving the election of directors, changes of control and other significant corporate transactions, the shares will be voted in the same proportion as votes cast "for" or "against" those proposals by our other stockholders.
 As long as these shares continue to be held in the voting trust, if the trustee determines to vote the shares on a particular matter, the voting power of all other stockholders will be magnified by the operation of the voting trust.
 With respect to matters such as the election of directors, Delaware law provides that the requisite stockholder vote is based on the shares actually voted.
 Accordingly, with respect to these matters, the voting trust will make it possible to control the "majority" vote of our stockholders with only 32.5% of our outstanding common stock.
-In addition, with respect to the matters, including the approval of a merger or acquisition of our company or substantially all of our assets, a majority or other specified percentage of our outstanding shares of common stock must be equivalent to a vote "against" the matter, making it substantially more difficult to achieve stockholder approval of the matter.
-See "Description of Capital Stock - Voting Trust Agreement" for more information regarding the voting trust agreement.
+In addition, with respect to other matters, including the approval of a merger or acquisition of our company or substantially all of our assets, a majority or other specified percentage of our outstanding shares of common stock must be voted "against" the matter, in order for it to be adopted.
+If the trustee does not vote the shares subject to the voting trust on these matters, the effect of the non-vote would be equivalent to a vote "against" the matter, is ubstantially more difficult to achieve stockholder approval of the matter.
+See "Description of Capi